-When the motherboard is set to JumperFreeTM mode, this field allows you to configure the speed of the central processor.
-If [Manually] is selected, then the FSB frequency may be adjusted.
-Remember, if two CPUs are installed, changing this setting automatically changes the external frequency of both processors.
-Configuration options: [Manually] [950MHz] [1266MHz]
+This motherboard is preset for making frequency configurations "By Jumper," ie.: using DSW switches and jumpers.
+When the motherboard JEN jumper is reset to enable JumperFreeTM mode, then this field allows you to configure the speed of the central processor.
+The default, [Manually], allows for jumper/DSW FSB frequency settings; if two unlocked CPUs are installed, changing the setting sets the external frequency of both CPUs.
+Configuration options: [Manually] [Various MHz]